nrc/error-docs/error-design/error-type-design.md

 }
 ```

 This style is less common in the ecosystem.
-A prominent example is [`std::io::Error`](https://doc.rust-lang.org/nightly/std/io/struct.Error.html), note that this error type is further optimised by using a packed representation on some platforms.
+A prominent example is [`std::io::Error`](https://doc.rust-lang.org/nightly/std/io/struct.Error.html), note that this error type is further optimized by using a packed representation on some platforms.

 The advantages of the single struct style are:

 * it scales better when there are lots of errors (there is not a linear relationship between the number of errors and the number of error types),
 * logging errors is simple,
 * catching errors with downcasting is not too bad, and familiar from the trait object approach to error handling,
-* it is easily customisable at the error site - you can add custom context without adding (or changing) an error kind,
+* it is easily customizable at the error site - you can add custom context without adding (or changing) an error kind,
 * it requires less up-front design.

 You have a choice about what information to include in your error struct.
 Some generic information you might like to include are a backtrace for the error site, an optional source error, some error code or other domain-specific way to identify the error, and/or some representation of the program state (this last one is very project-specific).
 If you include a source error, then you might face similar issues to those described in the previous section on error nesting.